SudharsaanJ/Programming-Course-Project/README.md

   5. Use the available resources to construct a model that predicts delays.

 We will be using programming languages such as R & Python to facilitate analysis of the data provided.
 SQL would be used within R & Python using libraries such as DBI from R & sqlite3 from Python to query results from databases created.

+The R_files & Python_files folder contains rmarkdown & jupyter notebook files answering each of the 5 questions outlined above respectively.